Florence Easton: Professional career

-In 1915–16, the couple toured America where Florence appeared in a single performance as Brünnhilde in Siegfried, achieving a great popular and critical success.
+In 1915–16, the couple toured America where Easton appeared in a single performance as Brünnhilde in Siegfried, achieving a great popular and critical success.
 Due to the First World War it was too risky to return to Germany, so they remained in the United States, becoming members of the Chicago Opera Association where she debuted in Siegfried.
 She remained with the Chicago Opera for two seasons, becoming one of the best-known Wagnerian sopranos in the United States.
 In 1917, she made her debut at the Metropolitan Opera in New York as Santuzza in Cavalleria Rusticana.
 She remained at the Met for 12 seasons, singing 41 parts and nearly 300 performances.
 While in New York, Easton studied with Anna Eugénie Schoen-René who had studied with Pauline Viardot-García and Manuel García.

 It was her performance as the Saint Elisabeth in the staged version of Liszt's Die Legende von der heiligen Elisabeth in 1918 which set her into the first rank of Metropolitan Opera stars.

 Florence Easton as Lauretta at the world premiere of Gianni Schicchi, 14 December 1918.

-Florence created the role of Lauretta at the world premiere of Puccini¹s Gianni Schicchi on 14 December 1918 at the Met; she was the first to sing the now famous aria "O mio babbino caro" ("O My Beloved Papa").
+Easton created the role of Lauretta at the world premiere of Puccini¹s Gianni Schicchi on 14 December 1918 at the Met; she was the first to sing the now famous aria "O mio babbino caro" ("O My Beloved Papa").
 Puccini could not get to New York for the premiere, so the Met's general manager Giulio Gatti-Casazza sent a telegram to Puccini after the performance:

-"Most happy to announce the complete authentic success of the Trittico.
+Most happy to announce the complete authentic success of the Trittico.
 At the end of each opera long very sincere demonstrations more than forty warm curtain calls altogether.
 In spite of public notice forbidding encores by insistence Lauretta's aria was repeated.
 Principal strength Moranzoni magnificent.
 Farrar, Muzio, Easton, De Luca, Montesanto, Didur incomparable singers and actors.
-Daily press confirms success expressing itself very favourably on worth of the operas enthusiastically for Schicchi".
+Daily press confirms success expressing itself very favourably on worth of the operas enthusiastically for Schicchi.

-Florence sang many other premiere roles including Aelfrida in Deems Taylor's The King's Henchman on 17 February 1927 and Mother Tyl in Wolff's L'oiseau bleu.
+Easton sang many other premiere roles including Aelfrida in Deems Taylor's The King's Henchman on 17 February 1927 and Mother Tyl in Wolff's L'oiseau bleu.
 She was also featured in many American premieres including La cena delle beffe, Così fan tutte and Der Rosenkavalier.
 Her repertoire included more than 100 roles in 4 languages.
 She appeared with Enrico Caruso at his final performance, on 24 December 1920, in Halevy's La Juive.
 By 1926, she was earning $800 for each performance of Turandot.
 In 1929 she sang her last premiere for the Metropolitan, Otto Kahn's staging of the jazz opera Jonny spielt auf.
 In 1929, she went to Europe for several months enjoying herself on the proceeds from years of singing with only a few short breaks.
 However, she lost a fortune in the Wall Street crash of 1929.